numba/numba/docs/source/reference/envvars.rst

    Dump debugging information related to the processing associated with the ``parallel=True`` jit decorator option.

+.. envvar:: NUMBA_DEBUG_ARRAY_OPT_RUNTIME

+   Dump debugging information related to the runtime scheduler associated with the ``parallel=True`` jit decorator option.

+.. envvar:: NUMBA_DEBUG_ARRAY_OPT_STATS

+   Dump statistics about how many operators/calls are converted to parallel for-loops and how many are fused together, which are associated with the ``parallel=True`` jit decorator option.

 .. envvar:: NUMBA_DUMP_ASSEMBLY

    Dump the native assembler code of compiled functions.